lerina/lerina.github.io/html/nosy_malagasy/fanorona.md

 # Ny Fanorona

-Fanorona is played on a 5×9 board and it is played along the lines and on its intersections just as Go.
+The standard version of Fanorona is played on a 5×9 board.
-A line represents the way along which a stone can move during the game.
+The stones are placed on its intersections and moved along the lines.

 There are strong and weak points (intersections).
 On a weak point it is only possible to move a stone horizontally and vertically, while on a strong point it also is possible to move stones diagonally.